 While two to four components were once common in sectional sofas, designs became more advanced and now can include many more.
 They may also include curved components, even to the point where semi-circular or horseshoe-shaped layouts are available.
 Another interesting variation is the inclusion of electric-powered reclining seating in a sofa — although such a design is not necessarily ‘modular’ — which further enhances the comfort and satisfaction such furniture can offer.

 The American living room has altered considerably, adapting to shifting attitudes in society and the availability of space and materials.
 Increased informality, individuality and flexibility are noticeable trends.
 Manufacturers of living room furniture respond to demands, ensuring relaxation with family members, entertaining guests, or spending time alone all continue to be a pleasure.
 And the living area has grown and spawned other rooms: If space permits, children now have somewhere just for playing in, home workers have a dedicated office, and a man (or a woman) has a room in which they can really be themselves.
 If this doesn’t look entirely possible, homeowners can move stuff they don’t often use into a self storage unit, freeing up space for new and exciting interior designs.
+Check out how much this service costs in some major US cities:

 The COVID-19 pandemic is impacting home design and Kristina Wilson wonders “how many dining room tables are now doubling as desks in the quarantine world we are living in – since so many people abruptly had to move their work space into their home.”
 And then there are the virtual meetings featuring coffee tables on which group members have placed their laptops and webcams.
 Working from a home’s living area may now become even more popular, with employers and employees alike discovering how possible it is.
 Added to this, if home sizes increase still further — they grew by 11% from 2000 to 2019 — who knows what residential living spaces may look like in another decade’s time.